 The outlook was correct for northern France, Italy, much of the Balkans and the Aegean Sea region.
 Not predicted was the above-normal precipitation in eastern Spain and over Turkey / Middle East and the below-normal precipitation in the South Caucasus.
 For the area with no privileged scenario, climatology was to be assumed, which means the middle tercile.
 This was correct for some parts, especially much of Iberia, southern France, and the Ukraine.

 North Africa

-Over the North African region, above-normal conditions were expected over most parts of Morocco and the extreme north-west of the domain.
+Over the North African region, below-normal conditions were expected over most parts of Morocco, the coastal zone of Algeria and the extreme north of Tunisia.
 Elsewhere, no preference for any climate defined categories.